The tool ltscompare

 available equivalences is provided below.

 There are two useful options.
-One allows to generate counter examples in the form
+One allows to generate counter examples (option

 The second useful option is to hide some actions while doing the comparisons